-- 1. Remove the two screws in the stoplamp lens. - 2.
-Gently pull the assembly out, turn the bulb counterclockwise and remove the bulb from the back of the assembly. - 3.
+- 1. Remove the two screws in the stoplamp lens. - Gently pull the assembly out, turn the bulb counterclockwise and remove it from the back of the assembly. - 3.
 Reverse the steps with a new bulb.

 Rear Lamps

 To change any rear bulb, you have to remove the entire housing.